lgraubner/sitemap-generator/README.md

 Stops the running crawler and halts the sitemap generation.

+### queueURL(url)

+Add a URL to crawler's queue.
+Useful to help crawler fetch pages it can't find itself.

 ## Options

 You can provide some options to alter the behaviour of the crawler.